Siouxland Forecast: January 27, 2020

-Tonight we’ll have patchy fog and a low temperature in the upper teens.
+Tonight we’ll have patchy fog and a chilly low temperature in the upper teens.

 Tuesday will be a mostly cloudy day with some PM snow flurries.
 The high temperature should rise up to about 30°.